probabilityfilter/ML-SETI-IBM/README.md

 ## Visualization
 [Back to Table of Contents](#table-of-contents)

 A good visualization enables the viewer to gain a deeper understanding of the data.
 I understood the Dec and RA system, which is a x-y cor-ordinate system ([code](https://github.com/probabilityfilter/ML-SETI-IBM/blob/master/notebooks/CandidateLocation_BySize.ipynb)) but it did not match the magnanimity of SETI's undertaking.
 I used NumPy and my mathematical skills to map this x-y system into a spherical co-ordinate and represent the target stars on a celestial sphere.
 This result appeared in an article by [IBM](https://medium.com/ibm-watson-data-lab/citizen-scientist-finds-death-star-in-seti-data-set-40633591b954) and IBM Watson Data Lab [tweeted](https://twitter.com/WatsonDataLab/status/864494962280460288) about it.
-The code can be found [here](https://github.com/probabilityfilter/ML-SETI-IBM/blob/master/notebooks/RA_Dec_to_SphericalSystem.ipynb).
+[Code](https://github.com/probabilityfilter/ML-SETI-IBM/blob/master/notebooks/RA_Dec_to_SphericalSystem.ipynb).
 ![gif](notebooks/figures/CandidatesInSky_Fast.gif?raw=true)

 As a bonus material, I isolated the Kepler Field which clearly shows the '+' like pattern of the search field.
 The Kepler mission completely changed our understanding of the Universe and had a direct impact on SETI by bounding the 'Fraction of stars with planets' parameter in the Drake equation.